Campus Health Services

 - The University is not responsible for medical care received at off-campus facilities.

-- The SHC does not do physical exams; contact your primary care provider for this service.
+- The Campus Health Center does not do physical exams; contact your primary care provider for this service.

 - The University does not cover the cost for transportation.